 Trying to eliminate coyotes isn’t the answer.
 The answer lies in learning what attracts them to our homes in the first place, and then using strategies to solve that problem at its source.

 People can live amidst coyotes yet never see them.
 Often it's only a night chorus or group howl that alerts them to the presence of this wild canid in their neighborhoods.
 We have a long way to go towards learning how to coexist with coyotes in this increasingly urban world.

 The basics for living peacefully with coyotes

 Why Is There a Coyote in My Yard?
 Food Lures and Other Answers

 Coyotes and People: What to Know If You See or Encounter a Coyote

 Coyote Hazing: Guidelines for Discouraging Neighborhood Coyotes

-» Purchase a copy of Wild Neighbors, the go-to guide for useful, humane solutions to conflicts with wildlife.
+» Wild Neighbors (our go-to guide for useful, humane solutions to conflicts with wildlife)

 » Humane Wildlife Services (Our wildlife conflict resolution service in the D.C.
 Metro Area)